kingreza/Swift-Mediator/README.md

 Program ended with exit code: 0
 ````

-we can see that Steve Akio and Joe Bob are close by so a request by Steve is received by Joe but not by Dave or Mike who are further than 50 units.
+We can see that Steve Akio and Joe Bob are close so a request by Steve is received by Joe but not by Dave or Mike who are further than 50 units away.
 Conversely a message sent by Mike is received by Dave and not Steve or Joe.

 Congratulations you have just implemented the Mediator Design Pattern to sovle a nontrivial problem

 The repo for the complete project can be found here:<a href="https://github.com/kingreza/Swift-Mediator"> Swift - Mediator </a> Download a copy of it and play around with it.
 See if you can find ways to improve it.
 Here are some ideas to consider:
 <ul>
-	<li>How can we factor out the necessary part from the Mechanic class to we can extend the mediator for other possible actors that wish to be part of the mediator.</li>
+	<li>How can we factor out the necessary part from the Mechanic class so we can extend the mediator for other possible actors that wish to be part of the communications.</li>
-	<li>What can go wrong when two objects reference each other and what can we do prevent it.</li>
+	<li>What can go wrong when two objects strongly reference each other and what can we do prevent it.</li>
-	<li>To keep the traffic of request low, have mechanics keep an inventory of parts they have and send the request to the mechanic if and only if they have the spare parts.</li>
+	<li>To keep the traffic of request low, have mechanics keep an inventory of spare parts and send the request to the mechanic if and only if they have the spare parts.</li>
 </ul>